 Poet-to-Poet: "The Owl" by Arthur Sze

-Welcome to the classroom component of this year’s National Poetry Month’s education project, Poet-to-Poet.
+Welcome to the classroom component of the 2014 National Poetry Month’s education project, Poet-to-Poet.
 The following series of activities are aligned with the Common Core State Standards, and encourage you and your students to engage in a multimedia experience with the Academy of American Poets Board of Chancellors, a group that represents poetry in America at its best.
 You can use the series of activities one right after the other, or separate them, as you integrate poetry with other areas of study throughout National Poetry Month.
 The activities are designed to reach diverse learners through multiple entry points and can be easily adapted further for your particular students.

 Aligned with the Common Core Standards/College and Career Anchor Standards, the activities below address the three literacy areas of Reading, Writing, Speaking and Listening.
 The activities also indicate how English lessons can intersect with Science curriculum in inspiring ways.

 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.
 Nothing in that drawer.